 Your husband is a great treasure in life.
 Love him, show him you love him, and everything will be OK…but don’t ignore this.
 Working on the underlying dynamics will really make all the difference in the world.

-If you’re not sure, I know things can be confusing, by all means feel free to reach out to our counselors.
+If you’re not sure, I know things can be confusing, feel free to reach out to our counselors.
 They are super caring people who know our systems inside and out.
 They will help you.